 A 4kWp system, which costs £6,500 to install would produce around 2,745kWh per year if it was reasonably located.

-The Feed In Tariff payment would be 2745 x 14.38p per kWh (compared with 6.61p/kWh if the property is worse than band D) so your income from electricity generation would be £394.73.
+The Feed In Tariff payment for installations as of 1st January 2015 would be 2745 x 13.88p per kWh (compared with 6.61p/kWh if the property is worse than band D) so your income from electricity generation would be £381.00.
 In addition, due to the nature of the generation and your demand there will be some surplus electricity which you can export to the grid and receive payment for at a current rate of 4.77p kWh.
 This would generate further income of £65 based on 50% of the generated electricity being exported to the grid.
 In addition you would save an estimated £105 on your annual electricity bill by not having to pay the electricity company for the electricity you generated and used yourself.

 Feed In Tariff’s for new installations do come down from time to time, based on a formula from Ofgem which includes the total volume of all installations.
-The last change was in April 2014 when the rate for new installations fell from 14.90p kWh to 14,38p kWh.
-Th next possible date for reduction is January 2015.
+The last change was in January 2015 when the rate for new installations fell from 14.38p to 13.88p.
+The previous change was in April 2014 when the rate for new installations fell from 14.90p kWh to 14.38p kWh.
 For existing installations the rate is frozen at the level in place when the system was installed, with an increase to allow for inflation as measured by RPI (Retail Price Index).
 So old installations from 2011 will be receiving a rate of 46.81p kWh plus an inflation adjustment until 2031, although the cost of installation was much higher then.
+Feed In Tariff’s are paid for 20 years.
+After that there are no further payments although you do make savings on the electricity you generate and use.

 - Export Tariff Income: £65/year